tcmorris/tcmorris-hylia/src/posts/awesome-umbraco.md

 ---
 title: Awesome Umbraco
-tagline: A list of packages that make Umbraco even more awesome.
+metaDesc: A list of packages that make Umbraco even more awesome.
+date: '2015-05-01'
 tags:
 - umbraco
 ---